josmar-crwdstffng/angular/aio/content/guide/module-types.md

 In your routing NgModule, re-export the `RouterModule` as a convenience so that components of the companion NgModule have access to router directives such as `RouterLink` and `RouterOutlet`.

-Don't use declarations in a routing NgModule.
+Do not use declarations in a routing NgModule.
 Components, directives, and pipes are the responsibility of the companion domain NgModule, not the routing NgModule.

 <a id="service"></a>